-NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge (Available as ARB part #0770005).
-Charge with shop air until 620 KPA [90 PSI] is reached, shut the valve off, disconnect the air hose, and watch to see if there is any drop in pressure.
-Any gradual pressure drop indicates an air leak.
+NOTE: An accurate way to test for air leaks is to fit a shut-off valve to an air pressure gauge (ARB part #0770005).
+Once 620kPa (90psi) is reached, close the valve, disconnect the air hose and watch to see if there is any drop in pressure.
+If so, this will indicate an air leak.
 (Fig.16.)

-If a leak is four nd to be present, s spray a soap ar nd water mixture onto the bulkh ead air fitting.
-Bub bles should ap pear at any leak points.
+If a leak is found to be present, spray a soap and water mixture onto the bulkhead air fitting.
+Bubbles should appear at any leak points.